8 charming market towns to explore in the Cotswolds

 Leisurely browse antiques, art and gifts at many of the town’s independent shops including Emporium and the vintage treasure trove at the Antiques Centre.
 Just a short drive from the town, the breathtaking Sudeley Castle and surrounding scenic gardens await history buffs.
 Henry VIII’s sixth wife Katherine Parr is buried in the castle’s beautiful 15th century church.
 The impressive ruins of Hailes Abbey nearby provide a peaceful ambience making for a perfect spot to enjoy a contemplative walk.

 It’s safe to say you won’t go hungry while visiting Winchcombe.
 There are plenty of pubs, tearooms and restaurants to indulge in delicious fare crafted using Cotswold produce.
-From the culinary delights of Michelin-starred restaurant 5 North Star to an array of tasty, inventive dishes at the charming gastro-pub cum hotel of the Lion Inn.
+From the culinary delights of Michelin-starred restaurant 5 North Street to an array of tasty, inventive dishes at the charming gastro-pub and hotel of the Lion Inn.

 Market days: There’s a farmers’ market hosted in the town every third Saturday of the month.